 Take our survey so that we can better understand and meet your needs.

 Here is what you need to know about our response:

-- Our Home Office at 555 Northgate Drive in San Rafael will continue to provide client intake over the phone (415-526-7500) and homeless outreach county-wide, as well as safety net services such as rental assistance, utility assistance, and emergency food boxes.
+- Our Home Office at 555 Northgate Drive in San Rafael will continue to provide client intake over the phone (415-526-7500) and homeless outreach county-wide, as well as safety net services such as rental and cash assistance, utility assistance, and emergency food boxes.
 We will also continue to offer financial coaching services (appointments available) and mental health supports.
-We are looking at a July 1, 2020 re-open date.
+We are looking at a July 1, 2020 re-open date with designated community hours starting July 6th.
 Stay tuned for details.

 - Census2020 support will continue for 0-5 and homeless hard-to-count populations through our CARE Teams and emergency child care workers as we coordinate with others throughout the county.
 Questionnaire Assistance Centers are not open at this time but phone-in support to ensure you get the help you need is available.
 See details below.

 - Questions?
 Call: 415-526-7500 to get all other questions answered and information to meet your needs.
 We are coordinating with the county, other community-based organizations, and the emergency response office to ensure we continue to meet the needs of our staff and families.
-At this time, we are requesting that callers leave only one message to ensure that our staff can keep up with messages and a timely response.
+Please leave only one message to ensure that our staff can keep up with messages and a timely response.

 Rent Help & Cash Assistance

 Rental Assistance help is available; please call only one agency if you are looking for rental assistance.

 FREQUENTLY ASKED QUESTIONS ABOUT RENTAL ASSISTANCE & CASH GRANTS